FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/invalidation-configuration.md

 ### Invalidation using invalidators

-Invalidators offer a second way to invalidate routes, using configuration only.
-Each invalidator contains:
+Invalidators offer an alternative way to tag your content, similar to what you can do with [annotations](tagging.md).

+Each configuration entry contains:

 * one or more `origin_routes`, i.e., routes that trigger the invalidation
 * one or more `invalidate_routes`, i.e., routes that will be invalidated.